 Perhaps you are thinking about how to change things in your life, but not sure where to start?

 I realise this website does not show you what counselling is, or what it is like to be in a counselling session, no matter how many times it is reworded or updated, because counselling is a very personal, unique experience.
 From me you’ll receive support, encouragement, patience, a non-judgemental listening ear, my authenticity, as you explore what may be causing you difficulty.
 I cannot tell you what to do, because no one knows you better than you.
 We will work together, at your pace, with sessions that meet your individual needs and uniqueness.

-I know this step can be daunting, but it can be very rewarding.
+I know this step can be daunting (I have been there), but it can be very rewarding.
 This is about you, a chance to express how things really are.
-It is about feeling safe through a relationship based on trust and respect.
+It is about feeling safe through a relationship built on trust and respect.
 It is about taking time for yourself, with the hope of initiating change and moving in a more fulfilling direction.

 I work from a wellbeing centre based in Sherwood, situated in a quiet, discreet location.
 It is easily accessible by public transport.
 Parking spaces are usually available at the premises.
 There are also free car parks and some on street parking nearby.
 I see clients over 18 years of age with a range of issues.
 This can be short term or long term.